-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2006, 2007, and 2008
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2007, 2008 AND 2009

-1. ORGANIZATION AND BASIS OF PRESENTATION
+1. ORGANIZATION, CONSOLIDATION AND PRESENTATION OF FINANCIAL STATEMENTS

 Baidu, Inc. ("Baidu" or the "Company") was incorporated under the laws of the Cayman Islands on January 18, 2000.
 The Company was formerly known as Baidu.com, Inc. and changed its name to Baidu, Inc. on December 16, 2008.
 The Company is the 100% shareholder of Baidu Holdings Ltd. ("Baidu Holdings") incorporated in the British Virgin Islands.

-As of December 31, 2008, Baidu Holdings owned three subsidiaries, details of which are as follows:
+As of December 31, 2009, Baidu Holdings owns three subsidiaries, details of which are as follows:

-- Baidu Online Network Technology (Beijing) Co., Ltd. ("Baidu Online") incorporated under the laws of the People's Republic of China ("PRC") on January 18, 2000, - · Baidu, Inc. ("Baidu Japan") incorporated in Tokyo under the laws of Japan on December 13, 2006, and - Baidu (Hong Kong) Limited ("Baidu HK") incorporated in Hong Kong under the laws of Hong Kong on November 27, 2007. - Baidu HK owned two operational subsidiaries in the PRC, details of which are as follows: - · Baidu (China) Co., Ltd. ("Baidu China") incorporated under the laws of the PRC on June 6, 2005, and - Baidu.com Times Technology (Beijing) Co., Ltd. ("Baidu Times") incorporated under the laws of the PRC on April 19, 2006. - Baidu Japan established two wholly-owned subsidiaries in Japan, details of which are as follows: - Hyakudo Inc. ("Hyakudo") incorporated in Tokyo under the laws of Japan on April 14, 2008, and - · Baido, Inc. ("Baido") incorporated in Tokyo under the laws of Japan on April 14, 2008 - As of December 31, 2008, the Company also effectively controlled three variable interest entities ("VIEs"): - · Beijing Baidu Netcom Science Technology Co., Ltd. ("Baidu Netcom") incorporated under the laws of the PRC on June 5, 2001, - Beijing Perusal Technology Co., Ltd. ("Beijing Perusal") incorporated under the laws of the PRC on June 6, 2006, and - · Beijing BaiduPay Science and Technology Co., Ltd. ("BaiduPay") incorporated under the laws of the PRC on February 27, 2008.
+- Baidu Online Network Technology (Beijing) Co., Ltd. ("Baidu Online") incorporated under the laws of the People's Republic of China ("PRC") on January 18, 2000, - Baidu, Inc. ("Baidu Japan") incorporated in Tokyo under the laws of Japan on December 13, 2006, and - · Baidu (Hong Kong) Limited ("Baidu HK") incorporated in Hong Kong under the laws of Hong Kong on November 27, 2007.

+Baidu HK owns three subsidiaries in the PRC, details of which are as follows:

+- Baidu (China) Co., Ltd. ("Baidu China") incorporated under the laws of the PRC on June 6, 2005, - · Baidu.com Times Technology (Beijing) Co., Ltd. ("Baidu Times") incorporated under the laws of the PRC on April 19, 2006, and - Baidu Interaction (Shenzhen) Network Technology Co., Ltd. ("Baidu Interaction"), which obtained its business license in March 2009, to be incorporated under the laws of the PRC.

+Baidu Japan has established two wholly-owned subsidiaries in Japan, details of which are as follows:

+- · Hyakudo Inc. ("Hyakudo") incorporated in Tokyo under the laws of Japan on April 14, 2008, and - · Baido, Inc. ("Baido") incorporated in Tokyo under the laws of Japan on April 14, 2008

+As of December 31, 2009, the Company also effectively controls three variable interest entities ("VIEs"):

+- · Beijing Baidu Netcom Science Technology Co., Ltd. ("Baidu Netcom") incorporated under the laws of the PRC on June 5, 2001, - · Beijing Perusal Technology Co., Ltd. ("Beijing Perusal") incorporated under the laws of the PRC on June 6, 2006, and - Beijing BaiduPay Science and Technology Co., Ltd. ("BaiduPay") incorporated under the laws of the PRC on February 27, 2008.

+On July 13, 2009, Beijing Perusal, together with Paibo Online (Beijing) Technology Co., Ltd. ("Paibo"), a subsidiary of Beijing News, set up a joint venture, Beijing Paibo Times Technology Co., Ltd. ("Paibo Times"), to operate a community website and provide information of interest to Beijing local residents.
+The registered capital of Paibo Times is RMB5.00 million (US\$0.73 million).
+Paibo and Beijing Perusal hold 55% and 45% of the Paibo Times' equity interest, respectively.
+The Company accounts for its investment in Paibo Times under the equity method.

 The Company, its subsidiaries and VIEs are hereinafter collectively referred to as the "Group."
-The Group offers Internet search solutions and online marketing solutions, operates an e-commerce platform with an online payment tool which enables e-commerce merchants and customers to make payments online, develops and markets scaleable web application software and provides related services.
+The Group offers Internet search solutions and online marketing solutions, operates an e-commerce platform with an online payment tool which enables e-commerce merchants and customers to make payments online, develops and markets scalable web application software and provides related services.
 The Group's principal geographic market is in the PRC and Japan.
-The Company does not conduct any substantive operations of its own and conducts its primary business operations through its wholly-owned subsidiaries and VIEs in the PRC and Japan.
+The Company does not conduct any substantive operations of its own but conducts its primary business operations through its wholly-owned subsidiaries and VIEs in the PRC and Japan.